Aghwee the Sky Monster

-Aghwee The Sky Monster (空の怪物アグイー, Sora no kaibutsu Aguii) is a 1964 short story/novel by the Japanese writer Kenzaburō Ōe.
+Aghwee The Sky Monster (空の怪物アグイー, Sora no kaibutsu Aguii) is a 1964 short story/novel by the Japanese and Nobel laureate author Kenzaburō Ōe.
 It has been translated into English by John Nathan and published in the volume Teach Us to Outgrow Our Madness, along with the title story, Prize Stock and The Day He Himself Shall Wipe My Tears Away.

-Aghwee was one of the first in Ōe's series of stories inspired by the birth of his autistic son Hikari.
+Aghwee was one of the first in Ōe's series of stories inspired by the birth of his autistic son Hikari on June 13, 1963.

 Plot

 Aghwee opens with the anonymous narrator, a 28-year-old man, talking about the near-blindness in one of his eyes, the result of an attack by a group of children that year.
 Because of his blurred vision he sees "two worlds superimposed".
 The attack had prompted him to remember the events of the story, which took place ten years earlier, and the memory freed him from hatred of his assailants.

 The narrator had worked as a companion to a composer, D, then aged 28, who had (apparently) gone mad after the death of his infant son.
 D says that when he goes outside, he is visited by the spirit of his son, who swoops down out of the sky: "a fat baby in a white cotton nightgown, big as a kangaroo".
 D talks to Aghwee but refuses to interact with the people around him, saying that he is no longer living in the present time.
 The narrator is told by D's estranged wife that D had killed their son, starving him because he was born with a brain hernia (which later turned out to be a benign tumour).
 'Aghwee' was the only word the child had spoken.
 The wife accuses D of fleeing reality.
 She gives the narrator a key which turns out to unlock a box of D's compositions, which D burns and buries.
 D takes the narrator to various places where D had previously enjoyed himself, as well as sending him to inform D's former girlfriend that he will no longer see her.